History of the Lab

 Areas of expertise: enzyme structure, function, and evolution

-Ellington is currently Associate Vice President for Research and Vice President of the FSU Research Foundation.
-He has been a faculty member at Florida State University in the Department of Biological Science since 1981.
+Dr. Ellington's research while at FSU included development of a federally funded research program focused on the structure, function, and evolution of a family of phosphoryl transfer enzymes.
+Ellington served as Associate Vice President for Research and Vice President of the FSU Research Foundation and was a faculty member in the Department of Biological Science from 1981-2020.
 In addition to his service as FSUCML director, he served as Director of the Institute of Molecular Biophysics and Structural Biology Program from 1997 through 2005.
 Ellington served as Associate Vice President for Academic Affairs prior to joining the Office of the Vice President for Research.
-Dr. Ellington maintains a Federally funded research program that focuses on the structure, function, and evolution of a family of phosphoryl transfer enzymes.

 Director from 1989-2001